xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/05-class.md

 ## Access Control and Encapsulation

 C++ has access specifiers to enforce encapsulation.
-The difference bewteen `class` and `struct` is the access level.
+The difference between `class` and `struct` is the access level.
 For the `struct` keyword, the members defined before the first access specifier are public.
 For the `class` keyword, the members are private.

 - Members defined after a `public` specifier are accessible to all parts of the program.
 The public members define the interface to the class.
 - Members defined after a `private` specifier are accessible to the member functions of the class but are not accessible to code that uses the class.
 The private sections encapsulate the implementation.